top of page

 1575

-Lucas Bulsius moves to Amsterdam and sets up his own distillery.
+Lucas Bulsius moves to Amsterdam and sets up his distillery.
 He changes his family name to Bols and begins making jenever.
-Twenty-five years later, Bols becomes a preferred supplier to the Seventeen Gentlemen, the inner circle of the powerful Dutch East India Company, which means he gets first rights on cargos of herbs and spices, giving him an advantage.
+Twenty-five years later, Bols became a preferred supplier to the Seventeen Gentlemen, the inner circle of the powerful Dutch East India Company.
+He gets first rights on cargo of herbs and spices, giving him an advantage.

 1598

-Spanish settlers begin distilling aguardiente de caña (rum) from molasses.
+Spanish settlers began distilling aguardiente de caña (rum) from molasses.

 1620

-The Pilgrims bring brandy and gin with them to America on the Mayflower.
-In 1657, they begin to import molasses from the Caribbean to open the first American distillery in Boston.
-In addition, by 1664, they build a second rum distillery in New York City.
+The Pilgrims brought brandy and gin with them to America on the Mayflower.
+In 1657, they began to import molasses from the Caribbean to open the first American distillery in Boston.
+In addition, by 1664, they built a second rum distillery in New York City.

 Fun Alcohol Facts